Chasen-Jeffries/Prepare/README.md

 - Additional options:
 1. make_wide: transform the dataset from long to wide
 2. drop_na: drops NA values
 3. var_name: changes the value column name in a long format.

+Note: using both drop_na and make_wide on the UN dataset can still result in NA values where variables are included in some years but not others.
+The years where the variable is not included become NAs.

 ## Getting Help
 If you encounter a clear bug, please file a minimal reproducible example on GitHub issues.